 Provide verified net savings for all electric and gas projects completed in CY2020.

-Provide prospective net-to-gross (NTG) recommendations based on rolling interviews with program participants in the reservation phase.

 The CY2020 gross impact evaluation will not vary substantially from the previous years and will be based on engineering desk reviews.
-As in past years, the CY2020 evaluation will include customer free ridership research.
-The findings from the study will inform recommended NTG values for the Illinois Stakeholder Advisory Group (SAG) approval and future program application.
-The CY2020 free ridership research will include in-depth interviews with participating customers to learn about their perspectives and satisfaction with specific elements of the program to inform targeted adjustments to program design and delivery, particularly regarding new or forthcoming program participation tracks.

 The evaluation team will use the same general evaluation approach for all tracks of the program, including the public sector projects, but will account for the variations in the tracks (e.g., Expedited Assistance, Best Practices) and program offerings as needed.
 To the extent there are a sufficient number of projects to be meaningful, we will present results for each track as well as overall results for the program.

+Given that net-to-gross (NTG) research was conducted in CY2019 and is planned for CY2021 the Navigant team will not be conducting NTG research in CY2020.

 Table 1.
 Evaluation Approaches – Two Year Plan